 ELB health check with the instances should be used to ensure that traffic is routed only to the healthy instances

-After a load balancer is registered with an Auto Scaling group, it can be configured to use the results of the Elastic Load Balancing health check in addition to the EC2 instance status checks to determine the health of the EC2 instances in your Auto Scaling group.
+After a load balancer is registered with an Auto Scaling group, it can be configured to use the results of the ELB health check in addition to the EC2 instance status checks to determine the health of the EC2 instances in the Auto Scaling group.

 Elastic Load Balancing sends data about the load balancers and EC2 instances to Amazon CloudWatch.
 CloudWatch collects data about the performance of your resources and presents it as metrics.